History of Art

 Part I consists of an integrated, broadly chronological programme of lectures, seminars, and supervisions exploring a wide range of works of art and architectural styles, from the ancient to the contemporary.
 Most of these are studied first hand through examples held in the Cambridge collections.
 The year is examined through four papers and two pieces of coursework.
 Two papers focus on issues of ‘meaning’ in art and architecture and two on ‘making’, the ways in which art is created.
 In addition to the Part I examinations at the end of the Easter Term, students submit a short dissertation and a Portfolio, the latter consisting of a catalogue entry, exhibition review and collection display with rationale and wall text.

-In Part II students choose two options each year from a range of Special Subjects in the history of art and architecture as well as studying core courses in the history and theory of the subject itself, and museology and the history of collections.
+In Part II students choose four options each year from a range of Special Subjects in the history of art and architecture as well as studying core courses in the history and theory of the subject itself, and museology and the history of collections.
 They also research and write a final year dissertation on a subject of their own choice.

 The small size of the Department means that much of the teaching is organised departmentally, to ensure that all students receive the same level of individual attention for which Cambridge is renowned.
 Students in both parts of the Tripos receive regular weekly supervisions; lectures and seminars are usually given in the Department or the Fitzwilliam Museum.
 Students may expect 6-8 contact hours per week including supervisions and other classes.
 In addition to occasional field trips to museums, galleries and other sites, students are encouraged to travel independently to gain first-hand knowledge of the works of art and architecture they are studying.